SaiCharanReddyPuligari/JavaScriptBackend/Readme.md

 ## YouTube Backend
 **Backend with JavaScript and frameworks**

-This is a `JavaScript Backend project` to understand the functionalities of `MongoDB` `Node.js` `Express.js` in detail.
+This is a `JavaScript Backend project` to understand the functionalities of `MongoDB` `Express.js` `Node.js` in detail.

 ---

-Here are the key points of how I used the `MERN` stack and `NPM` packages to build it.
+Here are the key points of how I used the `MEN` stack and `NPM` packages to build it.

 - Node.js for the backend code and running the Express server inside the node.js environment.
 - MongoDB to store the data using CURD principles and retrieve the required data with aggregation pipelines.